Patient Rights & Responsibilities

 • offer a home visit if you are unable to get to the Health Centre because of your illness

-Full antenatal care will be provided by a named midwife.
+• Full antenatal care will be provided by Maternity team

 In return for these services, we would ask that you